- Rachel Bistricer

 Enhancing brand identity

-Successful company branding like Wix integrate dopamine-inducing palettes to energize their visuals and make lasting impressions.
+Successful company branding like Wix integrates dopamine-inducing palettes to energize their visuals and make lasting impressions.
 For instance, bright yellows paired with contrasting blues can create a dynamic, cheerful identity while maintaining a clear focus on professionalism.
 Consider how cheerful accents like buttons or highlights keep your audience engaged and motivated.

 Directing attention